Skip to main content

 Now, we will take the study we just created and add another component based on a user-created HTML file.
 This allows for some additional customization of the component.

 The HTML code below uses the extensive D3.js library.
 It renders a simple, horizontal bar chart.
-Copy and paste this HTML into a document called “bar-chart.html” in the “basic-questionnaire-study/assets” directory.
+Copy and paste this HTML into a document called bar-chart.html in the basic-questionnaire-study/assets directory.

 <!DOCTYPE html>